PASSWORDMANAGEMENT

-The ±¬ÁÏÉçÇø Aspiring Scholars Program is a non-degree, four-year university program for students with intellectual disabilities seeking an inclusive
+The ±¬ÁÏÉçÇø Aspiring Scholars Program is a non-degree, four-year university program for students with intellectual disabilities that cultivates an

-college experience.
-Students enrolled in this Inclusive Postsecondary Education (IPSE)
+members of the ±¬ÁÏÉçÇø community.
+Students enrolled in this Inclusive Postsecondary

-program will learn alongside the ±¬ÁÏÉçÇø community and earn a higher education academic
+Education (IPSE) program will earn a higher education academic and career studies

 With the goal of competitive integrated employment, students will participate in the following: